MatheusRich/end_of_life/README.md

 # End of Life

-This gem lists GitHub repositories using end-of-life Ruby versions.
+This gem lists GitHub repositories using end-of-life versions of various products.

 ![End of Life Demo](demo.gif)